 Adaptive Authentication – How Precise Security Drives Growth

 When it comes to fraud, financial institutions (FIs) find themselves trying to address competing priorities.
-On the one hand, the need for strong authentication and security continues to rise.
-Fraud and hacking attempts become more sophisticated each year, and new laws and regulations require stronger customer authentication security – potentially adding more friction to the customer experience.
+On the one hand, the need for strong authentication and user access security continues to rise.
+Fraud and hacking attempts become more sophisticated each year, and new laws and regulations require stronger customer authentication security to ensure secure access – potentially adding more friction to the customer experience.

 However, consumers have no patience for additional security hurdles.
 Transacting with financial institutions has to be as easy as it is secure.
 It should be so easy and frictionless that consumers don’t ever think about the security.
 In fact, studies show that consumers generally don’t think about security until it breaks.
 When that happens – whether it’s fraud or data breaches – consumers tend to blame the FI.
 Clearly, security has to be done well in order to create the best possible user experiences, since this will drive growth through improved customer loyalty, retention, and bank services utilization.